Axel Foley: Foulmouthed? [Taggart nods] Fuck you, man.

 - Several episodes feature Crockett and/or Tubbs having to leave Miami and go to some exotic, dangerous location to pursue criminals.
 The above-mentioned New York episode begins with a Cold Open in Bogota.

 - Mac in Chicago.
-The CPD does not like him waving his badge to get into a vacant Tribune building floor on CSI NY
+The CPD does not like him waving his badge to get into a vacant Tribune building floor in "The Thing About Heroes."

 - Sherlock Holmes adaptation Elementary features a flavor of this when Holmes, former Scotland Yard consultant, checks into rehab in New York City and becomes a consultant for the NYPD.

 - Twin Peaks: Special Agent Dale Cooper in the eponymous Town with a Dark Secret.